 As a financial services provider, the businesses within the IPF Group have relatively straightforward supply chains compared with those of other sectors.
-Forced, compulsory, or child labour is not a direct issue for the business as we are officebased, and employ mainly skilled staff.
-Agents need to be over 18 (21 in some markets).
-Nonetheless, we have communicated our commitment to oppose slavery and human trafficking in our direct operations and in the indirect operations of our supply chains and have provided employees in human resources, agent support and procurement with training on our standards and processes and how to spot forced labour and how to react.
-Moreover, we are taking steps to reduce as far as possible, any indirect impacts through our Responsible Supply Chain Management Policy.
+Forced, compulsory, or child labour is not a direct issue for the business as we are office-based, and employ mainly skilled staff.
+Agents need to be over 18 years old (21 in Mexico).
+Nonetheless, we have communicated our commitment to oppose slavery and human trafficking in our direct operations and in the indirect operations of our supply chains and have provided employees in human resources, agent support and procurement with training on our standards and processes, how to spot forced labour and how to react.

-We are committed to promoting equality of opportunity for all employees and work to create an environment, free from discrimination and harassment in which cultural diversity and individual differences are positively valued and where decisions are based on merit.
+We consider our workforce, including self-employed agents in those markets where agents are not directly employed, to be valued members and stakeholders of our business and treat them with care and respect.
+We are committed to promoting equality of opportunity for all our workforce and work to create an environment, free from discrimination and harassment in which cultural diversity and individual differences are positively valued and where decisions are based on merit.
 Our Code of Ethics and annual business ethics training covers employees' duty to treat colleagues with dignity and respect at all times as well as the procedures to raise a concern about discrimination.